chethann-007/userorg-service/UPGRADE_README.md

 ## Known Issues

 Scala 2.12/2.13 Conflict: If you encounter NoClassDefFoundError for scala.collection.GenMap, verify dependency tree to ensure no Scala 2.12 artifacts are present.
 Run mvn dependency:tree and add exclusions for any scala-library or scala-reflect with version 2.12.

+Play 3 will automatically apply gzip based on the Accept-Encoding header.
+You don’t need a custom Java filter.